-For helium spectra, as for protons ones, the values of the parameters of the power-law tail are in good agreement with what has been found in (Kovtyukh, 2001).
+For helium spectra, as for proton spectra, the values of the parameters of the power-law tail are in agreement with what was found in Kovtyukh (2001).

-At the same time, one can see that the iso-lines of the fluxes of helium ions in the region above the red line (i.e. in the region of power-law spectra) substantially deviate from the slope of the red line.
-At L > 3 the fluxes of helium ions with given energy are increase with decreasing L slower than it is for protons expected from adiabatic transformation.
-This means that the ionization losses of the ERB helium ions significantly exceed these losses for protons, in agreement to well-known calculations (see, e.g., Schulz and Lanzerotti, 1974).
-For example, Coulomb loss rate increases with increasing Z of the ions as Z^2 .
+At the same time, one can see that the isolines of the fluxes of helium ions in the region above the red line (i.e., in the region of power-law spectra) substantially deviate from the slope of the red line.
+At L > 3, the fluxes of helium ions with a given energy increase with decreasing L more slowly than is the case for protons.
+This means that the ionization losses of the ERB helium ions significantly exceed the losses for protons, which is in agreement with well-known calculations (see, e.g., Schulz and Lanzerotti, 1974).
+For example, the Coulomb loss rate increases with increasing Z of the ions as $Z^2$ .

-2.3 Spatial-energy structure of the CNO group ions fluxes
+2.3 Spatial-energy structure of the CNO group ion fluxes

-In Figs. 5 and 6 CNO group ions fluxes, averaged for quiet periods (Kp < 2), are presented.
+In Figs. 5 and 6 CNO group ion fluxes, averaged for quiet periods (Kp < 2), are presented.